Overlay

 What happens if I contract coronavirus (COVID-19) whilst I’m away?

-There are certain exceptions to the `Anticipated event` exclusion from cover, including medical expenses and associated costs if you contract an epidemic or pandemic disease, such as coronavirus.
+There are certain exceptions to the 'Anticipated event’ exclusion from cover, including medical expenses and associated costs if you contract an epidemic or pandemic disease, such as coronavirus.
 Please note that your claim will only be considered if you have not travelled against the advice of the Foreign, Commonwealth & Development Office (FCDO) or the equivalent government authority in your country of residence.
-Should you contract coronavirus during travel, please follow any advice given by the local authorities and contact your travel provider to notify them as soon as possible.
-It is important that you contact our 24-hour medical emergency helpline for advice and assistance if you are admitted to hospital or are unable to travel home as planned.
+Should you contract an epidemic or pandemic disease during travel, please follow any advice given by the local authorities and contact your travel provider to notify them as soon as possible.
+If you are admitted to hospital or are unable to travel home as planned, it is important that you contact our 24-hour medical emergency helpline for advice and assistance first.

 What happens if I am denied boarding due to coronavirus (COVID-19)?